-No other director held any shares in the group, directly or indirectly, for the 2022 or 2021 financial years and up to the date of this report.
+No other director held any shares in the group, directly or indirectly, for the 2023 or 2022 financial years and up to the date of this report.

-The company secretary in office at the date of this report was Statucor (Pty) Ltd represented by
+The company secretary in office at the date of this report was Statucor (Pty) Ltd represented by Mr Alun Rich.